-Held at Newby Hall in August the Baileys Young Drivers’ National Championships offer young people the chance to compete against drivers of their own age separately from the National Driving Championships for Senior drivers.
+Held annually, the Baileys Young Drivers’ National Championships offer young people the chance to compete against drivers of their own age separately from the National Driving Championships for Senior drivers.
 Drivers are aged between 10 and 25 years of age and may compete with single ponies, pairs or tandems.

 Point to Pointing

 Baileys support a number of regional point to points each year.